 Zinc carbonate 10.0 Zinc oxide 10.0 Ochre, dark shade 2.5 Armenia Bole 0.5 Iron sesquioxide 0.2 Glycerin 5.0 Rose water to 100

 Liquid powders were also used in theatrical make-up, the most common being wet white.
-As it was water-based it could be applied more thinly than loose powder and could also be washed off relatively easily with soap and water.
-It was also less likely than greasepaint to come off when body contact was made, making it an ideal body make-up for artists like dancers or members of the chorus.
+As it was water-based it could be applied more thinly than loose powder and washed off with soap and water.
+It was also less likely than greasepaint to come off when body contact was made, making it an ideal body make-up for artists like dancers and members of the chorus.

-Wet white could be compounded fairly easily by mixing zinc oxide with glycerine and rose-water and anyone who wanted to make some could mix some up relatively easily.
-This was a common practice with chorus girls as it was cheaper that buying it ready-made, and also enabled them to mix it to a strength that best suited them.
+Wet white could be compounded fairly easily by mixing zinc oxide with glycerine and rose-water and anyone who wanted to make it could mix some up relatively easily.
+This was a common practice with chorus girls as it was cheaper that buying it ready-made and it also enabled them to mix it to a strength that best suited them.

 Wet White is a theatrical requisite in great demand by the ladies who use it to whiten the neck and arms.
 It is known under several names, such as, Blanche de Perle [sic.], French white, etc. The basic ingredients are zinc oxide and the oxychloride, subnitrate or carbonate of bismuth.
 The liquid consists of a mixture of glycerine and water in varying proportions.
 The former is employed up to 30 per cent and the latter is often replaced by triple rose or other fragrant water.
 The addition of starch is desirable, as it helps to suspend the heavier ingredients.
 The powders are well mixed in a large mortar and the glycerine added.
 The water is gradually poured in to make the desired volume and the whole passed through muslin to remove grit, etc.